xiaoyu258/DocProj/README.md

 ```bash
 Graphcut.exe [Input Path] [Output Path]
 ```
-'[Input Path]'  is the path to input patch flows with the shape of \[yNum, xNum, 2, patchH, patchW\], where yNum and xNum are the number of patch in y and x direction, patchH and patchW are the height and width of a local patch.
+`[Input Path]`  is the path to input patch flows with the shape of \[yNum, xNum, 2, patchH, patchW\], where yNum and xNum are the number of patch in y and x direction, patchH and patchW are the height and width of a local patch.
-'[Output Path]' is the path to output stitched flow with the shape of \[2, H, W\].
+`[Output Path]` is the path to output stitched flow with the shape of \[2, H, W\].